-The Traded Market Risk ("TMR") management process is depicted in the table below.
+The TMR management process is depicted in the table below.
 Please refer to Section 8 for off-balance sheet exposures and counterparty credit risk arising from market risk.

 TMR arises from transactions in which the Group acts as principal with clients or the market.
 It involves taking positions in fixed income, equity or foreign exchange.
 The objectives of TMR management are to understand, accurately measure and to work with the business to ensure exposures are managed within Board and Executive Management approved limit structures.
-This is done via robust measurement, setting of limits, limit monitoring and collaboration and agreement with business units on business strategies.
+This is done via robust measurement, limit setting, limit monitoring and collaboration and agreement with business units on business strategies.